stalniy/casl/packages/casl-ability/README.md

 See [Storing Abilities][storing-abilities] for details.

+#### permittedFieldsOf

-Another useful method is `permittedFieldsOf` which allows to find all permitted fields for specific subject and action.
+This function allows to find all permitted fields for a specific subject and action.
 You can use this method together with [lodash.pick](https://lodash.com/docs/4.17.5#pick) to extract only allowed fields from request body

 ```js